amorist/awesome/README.md

 ## Python

+- [obsei/obsei](https://github.com/obsei/obsei) - Obsei is a low code AI powered automation tool.
+It can be used in various business flows like social listening, AI based alerting, brand image analysis, comparative study and more .
 - [jeffknupp/sandman2](https://github.com/jeffknupp/sandman2) - Automatically generate a RESTful API service for your legacy database.
 No code required!
 - [simonw/datasette](https://github.com/simonw/datasette) - An open source multi-tool for exploring and publishing data
 - [bram2w/baserow](https://github.com/bram2w/baserow) - Baserow is an open source no-code database tool and Airtable alternative.
 This is a mirrored repository, the official one is hosted on https://gitlab.com/bramw/baserow.